20chix/ziplinks/README.md

 - Now you'll be able to talk to your firebase project.

+- In order to save storage in Firebase Cloud Storage I installed an extension called resize image, which resize an image to 200x200.
+This extension can only be used if you have a Blaze Plan.

 - If you have any issues or questions, raise an issue and I'll try to get back to you as soon as I have time